-1. During elections of the Sakrebulo of the capital of Georgia - Tbilisi ('Tbilisi Sakrebulo'), the norms determined by this Law shall be applied unless otherwise referred to in this Chapter.
+1. During elections of Tbilisi municipality representative body - Sakrebulo ('Tbilisi Sakrebulo'), the norms determined by this Law shall be applied unless otherwise provided for by this Chapter.

 2. During a state of emergency or martial law, elections of the Tbilisi Sakrebulo shall not be conducted.
-If the term of an the election coincides with a state of emergency or martial law, elections shall be held within 60 days after the lifting of the state of emergency or martial law.
+If the term of the election coincides with a state of emergency or martial law, elections shall be held within 60 days after the lifting of the state of emergency or martial law.